Actor Portrayal

 HCP:

-“Vaccines can cause side effects that are usually mild and go away quickly on their own, such as a low-grade fever, headache and/or pain, swelling, or redness where the shot was given.19
+“Vaccines can cause side effects that are usually mild and go away quickly on their own, such as a low-grade fever, headache and/or pain, swelling, or redness where the shot was given.12

 Serious side effects are extremely rare, but could include severe allergic reaction.
-Signs of a severe allergic reaction could be difficulty breathing, swelling of face and throat, and/or a bad rash on the body.
-Does that help address your concerns?”19
+Signs of a severe allergic reaction could be difficulty breathing, swelling of face and throat, a fast heartbeat, dizziness and weakness, and/or a bad rash on the body.
+Does that help address your concerns?”12

 “I’m still not sure.”